The basic geometry of Witt vectors, I: The affine case: Generalized Witt vectors and -rings

-which is functorial in $A$.
-All natural operations on $\Lambda_{R,\ptst}$-rings arise in this way.
-See Borger--Wieland~\cite{Borger-Wieland:PA} for an abstract account from this point of view.
+In fact, all natural operations on $\Lambda_{R,\ptst}$-rings come from $\Lambda_{R,\ptst}$ in this way.
+See \cite{Borger-Wieland:PA} for an abstract account from this point of view.

-{\em Remark: identity-based approaches.} It is possible to express the approach to natural operations more concretely by using universal identities rather than the language of category theory.
+{\em Remark: identity-based approaches.} It is possible to set up the theory of $\Lambda_{R,\ptst}$-rings more concretely using universal identities rather than category theory.
 (See Buium, Buium--Simanca, and Joyal \cite{Buium:p-jets}\cite{Buium-Simanca:Arithmetic-Laplacians}\cite{Joyal:Lambda}\cite{Joyal:Witt}, for example.)
 In this subsection, I will say something about that point of view and its relation to the category-theoretic one, but it will not be used elsewhere in this paper.

 First suppose that for each $\pind\in\ptst$, the ideal $\m_\pind$ is generated by a single element $\pi_\pind$.
 For any $\Lambda_{R,\ptst}$-ring $A$ and any element $a\in A$, there exists an element $\delta_{\pind}(a)\in A$ such that